PAngayarkanni/new-git-project/README.md

 # Version Control with Git
 # First project with Git

 This is the repo for [Udacity's Version Control with Git course](https://www.udacity.com/course/version-control-with-git--ud123).
-In the course, students will learn version control while learning the basics to intermediate knowledge of Git.
+In the course, I learnt version control while learning the basics to intermediate knowledge of Git.

-This repo contains the source code of a blog project that will be used throughout the course.
+This repo contains the source code of a blog project that was used throughout the course.

 ## Table of Contents